mSvcBench/muBench/Docs/Manual.md

 ```

-> Note that steps the creation of service mesh and of the workmodel and the eventual deployment of Kubernetes can be performed all at once by using the [Kubernetes Autopilot](#k8sautopilot)
+> Note that steps the creation of service graph and of the workmodel and the eventual deployment of Kubernetes can be performed all at once by using the [Kubernetes Autopilot](#k8sautopilot)

 ### Test service response <!-- omit in toc -->